 Dr. Tamara Daly, BA, MA, PhD

-Full Professor, Health Policy & Equity
+Full Professor, Health Policy & Equity, Faculty of Health, York University

 School of Health Policy & Management and Graduate Program in Health